dolanor-galaxy/gltf-go/README.md

 This is an incomplete glTF 2.0 serialization library for Go.
 It has all of the features that I needed when I wrote it.
 It may or may not have the features that you need.

-You feed this a list of vertices and triangles, and by God it'll get you a glTF model.
-See example.go for an .. example.
+See `example.go` for an .. example.
 (Too 'on the nose'?)
+Most/All of the functions & methods in `example.go` should probably go in `GlTFTypes.go` and that file should probably be renamed.

 I don't know how to properly set up Go packages for consumption by other code, yet.
 I'll get that set up as soon as I have time.